Head to our favourite hotspots and witness all the action

 Land based viewing: Warden Head, Ulladulla

 Can you sense a little theme here?
 Generally, speaking, lighthouses are excellent places to sight clusters of whales and Warden Head Lighthouse in Ulladulla is no exception.
-Conveniently located just 5 minutes from the main strip of Ulladulla, we recommend grabbing some take away lunch from the Boardwalk Cafe, Native or the Treehouse Cafe and heading to Warden Head for some incredible scenery of the rugged coastline.
+Conveniently located just 5 minutes from the main strip of Ulladulla, we recommend grabbing some take away lunch from Native or the Treehouse Cafe and heading to Warden Head for some incredible scenery of the rugged coastline.
 During the migration season, it's often possible to see the whales quite closely from this vantage point so definitely bring your phone along for some awesome Instagram moments.
 With plenty of walking tracks close by that lead to tall headlands, the surrounding area is also bursting with other fantastic viewpoints.
 Nearby you can also make your way to Rennies Beach and Bannisters Head which are two other local hotspots.
 If you happen to be a guest at Bannisters by the Sea, you might even experience a whale sighting from the pool bar, restaurant or even your very own room!

 Land based viewing: Penguin Head, Culburra Beach